asterisk/documentation/docs/Configuration/Features/Custom-Dynamic-Features.md

----

----
+!!! tip Tip: Variable Inheritance

-**Tip: Tip: Variable Inheritance** The [two leading underscores](/Configuration/Dialplan/Variables/Channel-Variables/Variable-Inheritance) allow these feature settings to be set on the outbound channels, as well.
+    The [two leading underscores](/Configuration/Dialplan/Variables/Channel-Variables/Variable-Inheritance) allow these feature settings to be set on the outbound channels, as well.
 Otherwise, only the original channel will have access to these features.

----
+[//]: # (end-tip)